andy-paine/mongodb-boshrelease/README.md

 This project is a [Mongodb](https://www.mongodb.com) [Bosh](http://bosh.io) release.
 The blobs are the provided ones from the mongodb community and are not compiled anymore.
 So the release can now only be deployed on an ubuntu stemcell.

-This version exclude the rocksdb engine, which is not supported anymore.
+This version excludes the rocksdb engine, which is not supported anymore.

 ## What should the Release do